VicSales28/project-trivia/README.md

 # Trivia game 🙋⁉️

-This project was developed by the team of developers: [Victoria Sales](https://github.com/VicSales28), [Linda Inês](https://github.com/lindainesv), [Pedro Montandon](https://github.com/pedroMontandon), Josiane Oliveira, while we were studying Redux in React Applications at Trybe Programming School.
+This project was developed by the team: [Victoria Sales](https://github.com/VicSales28), [Linda Inês](https://github.com/lindainesv), [Pedro Montandon](https://github.com/pedroMontandon), Josiane Oliveira, while we were studying Redux in React Applications at Trybe Programming School.

 We have developed a quiz game based on the Trivia game.
 This application allows the user to: